 For thousands of years, Himalayan Saints held true knowledge and energies of Pratyangira Devi in secret.
 However, over time, many false notions have been formed about Her, and people have tried to use Her energies in negative ways.
 Because of their direct experience with the energies of Pratyangira Devi, Swami Shanmuga and Amma Adi Sakthi bring out the Mother’s energies beautifully.
 They share the most authentic information about the Devi, dispelling misconceptions and misuse.

 Mother Pratyangira is present in the Swami and Amma’s lives in a Yogic form, and not in a ritualistic form.
 Over the years, there has been a progression from a conventional mode of worshiping to a more subtle and powerful Yogic form.
 This progression is a natural unfolding of the stages of spiritual evolution leading them to be in the final stage of Gnanam, of just being.

 Transcending religions, traditions and cultures, it is Swami and Amma’s mission is to help everyone in the realization of Oneness, of Ekatvam.

 Guidance from the masters

 Besides the direct experiences of their Gurumata Pratyangira Devi, Swami and Amma have been blessed by many masters during their eventful spiritual journey.
 Some Masters have appeared in physical form and others in their astral form.
-In particular, Sri Mahavatar Babaji and Sri Ramana Maharshi have had a profound effect on them.
-Both these masters present themselves as incarnations of Lord Muruga to Swami and Amma.
+In particular, Sri Ramana Maharshi, Sri Mahavatar Babaji and Sathguru Srimad Shanthananda Swamigal have had a profound effect on them.
+These masters present themselves as incarnations of Lord Muruga to Swami and Amma.
 The centerpieces of their current Tapasya, Self-inquiry and being quiet in silence, is directly influenced by Sri Ramana Maharshi.